ritsu/gnucash-reports/README.md

 ## Installation
 * Create a new directory in <a href="https://wiki.gnucash.org/wiki/Configuration_Locations#USER_DATA_HOME">USER_DATA_HOME</a>.
-Here, I am using `/ritsu-reports`, but you can call it anything you want.
+Here, I am using `/ritsu-reports`, but it can be anything.
 * Copy both `tag-barchart-loader.scm` and `tag-barchart-renderer.scm` to `/ritsu-reports`.
 * Create / edit the file `config-user.scm` in <a href="https://wiki.gnucash.org/wiki/Configuration_Locations#USER_DATA_HOME">USER_DATA_HOME</a>
 by adding the line: